0xLeif/AppState/README.md

 NSUbiquitousKeyValueStore provides a lightweight, quick setup solution to store small amounts of data that are available ubiquitously across a user's multiple devices.
 The data is stored in iCloud and automatically syncs to all devices signed in to the same iCloud account, making it an ideal solution for synchronizing application state.

+The total amount of space available in your app’s key-value store, for a given user, is 1 MB.
+There is a per-key value size limit of 1 MB, and a maximum of 1024 keys.
+If you attempt to write data that exceeds these quotas, the write attempt fails and no change is made to your iCloud key-value storage.
+In this scenario, the system posts the didChangeExternallyNotification notification with a change reason of NSUbiquitousKeyValueStoreQuotaViolationChange.

 For more information on synchronizing app preferences with iCloud, you can refer to [Apple's official documentation](https://developer.apple.com/documentation/foundation/icloud/synchronizing_app_preferences_with_icloud).

 By doing this, your custom Application subclass becomes the shared singleton instance that you can use throughout your application.
 This allows you to extend the functionalities of the Application class and utilize these extensions wherever you need in your application.